 Watery, jarred salsa.
 Fresh tomatoes and veggies with a kick of lime juice!

 A word of advice: These nachos are best eaten with a fork.
 The curly kale chips don’t provide the best surface to maximize the topping potential.
+And, to be completely honest, the kale tends to wilt a bit.
+But no worries, everything eventually turns into the most scrumptious kale nacho salad.
 To ensure you get a little bit of cauliflower taco meat, veggies, and plenty of cashew nacho cheese in every bite, use a fork to scoop it all up.
 It’s time to dig into the healthiest and most scrumptious nachos you will ever eat!

 - Salt and pepper

-- 1 head cauliflower, leaves and stem removed, roughly chopped into large pieces
+- 1 head cauliflower, leaves and stem removed, roughly chopped into florets

 - 4 roma tomatoes, chopped